 Responses to Sexual Violence and How You May Be feeling

 Anyone can experience sexual violence, regardless of their gender identity.
-Each survivor’s response to harm is individual; there is no expected way that a survivor should act.
-Response to sexual violence may be immediate or may take several months.
+Each person’s response to harm is individual; there is no expected way that a survivor should act.
+Response to sexual violence may be immediate or may a longer time.
 It can impact specific areas of your life or be completely overwhelming.
 Just know that any response you have is normal and your experiences are valid.
-Healing is not often linear and each survivor’s journey is unique.
+Healing is not often linear and each person’s journey is unique.

 Some of the possible responses to sexual violence you may experience include: